farrcommons/farrcommons.github.io/rules/identity.md

 http://www.w3.org/TR/2014/REC-json-ld-20140116/

+####Versioning of Collections

 Research objects can be both individual resources, or a collection of a number of resources.

 When managing a research object that is a collection of resources we need to decide what constitutes a new version of that research object.

 This can become a challenge with resources that are referenced within the research object but actually reside elsewhere.
 We must decide whether to consider updates to these resources in the versioning of a research object.
 This is particularly challenging when the resources are not under the same stewardship, and are instead managed by a third party.

 ### Representation ####
 Resources will be requested and consumed by both people and machines.